ZeroCM/zcm/docs/tools.md

 tool, combined with the logger creates a powerful development approach for systems with limited debug-ability. `zcm-logplayer` also allows for playback directly into an output log file.
-This might seem strange at first since `cp` would accomplish the same end goal.
-However, `zcm-logplayer` also comes with a meta file interface indicated by a file with a `jslp` file extension.
+This might seem strange at first since `cp` would accomplish the same end goal; however, `zcm-logplayer` also comes with a meta file interface indicated by a file with a `.jslp` file extension.
 This file specifies certain playback behavior.
 Currently supported functionality includes the ability to whitelist, blacklist, or specify certain channels to be played back.
 Other functionality includes the ability to only start playback of the